named-data/PyNDN2/INSTALL.md

 If `<PyNDN root>` is the path to the root of the PyNDN distribution, in a terminal enter:

     export PYTHONPATH=$PYTHONPATH:<PyNDN root>/python

+To run the unit tests, in a terminal enter:

+    python -m pytest <PyNDN root>/tests/unit_tests/*.py

+(If TestFaceRegisterMethods fails, make sure the local NFD is running.)

 For examples, see the test files in `<PyNDN root>/tests`.
 For example in a terminal enter: